GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

-# Onboard to TechPass as public officers
+# Sign up and onboard to TechPass

-?> If you are a public officer using **SE-GSIB** device, create a [service request](https://go.gov.sg/techpass-sr) for TechPass provisioning.

 This article guides you to do the following:
 - [Sign up for TechPass and SEED(optional)](#step-1-sign-up-for-techpass-and-seedoptional).